Himalaya Higher Secondary School, Damak, Jhapa

 Himalaya Secondary School is a school in Damak, Nepal.
 It is situated at Damak-2.
 This secondary school was founded in 2012 B.S.
 It is the oldest school in the history of current Damak Municipality.
-It is a school with class up to 12 and carries out different higher secondary level programs on Science, Humanities, Education and Management.
+It is a school with class up to 12 and carries out different higher secondary level programs on Science, Humanities, Education and Management with highly experienced and skillful teachers.Mr.
+Dorna Bahadur Shresta is current Principal of HSS.

-Himalaya Higher Secondary School also offers the Computer Engineering(High-School, 9-12th grade course) in school level and is the only school to provide so in Jhapa District.
-This course is affiliated from National Examinations Board(NEB).
+Himalaya Higher Secondary School also offers the Computer Engineering(High-School, 9-12th grade course) in school level and is the only few schools to provide so in Jhapa District along with Shree Saraswati Secondary School, Damak-9, Jhapa and Janata Ma Vi, This course is affiliated from National Examinations.Board(NEB).